RAbeyrathna/T1A3-Workout-Tracker/README.md

 #### Deleting Previous Workout Entries

 The user can delete any previous workout entries similar to the above features.
 They can select the index of the entry they would like to delete and are given a confirmation prompt before the entry is permanently deleted.

-The workout logs are stored in an external CSV file.

 ## Code Style Guide